svikashk/agile/agile/user-stories.md

 ---
 layout: default
-title: How to write good user stories?
+seo_title: How to write good user stories?
 Templates and best practices included
-page_title: User Stories
+title: User Stories
 has_children: true
 nav_order: 3
 description: Learn how to write great user stories.
 Format, templates, best practices, and examples included in this extensive guide.